deadc0de6/dotdrop/README.md

 you are cloning your dotfiles git tree from you'll have dotdrop shipped with it.

 Below instructions show how to install dotdrop as a submodule.
-For alternative installation instructions (with virtualenv, pypi, aur, snap, etc), see the [wiki installation page](https://github.com/deadc0de6/dotdrop/wiki/installation).
+For alternative installation instructions (with virtualenv, pypi, aur, snap, etc) see the [wiki installation page](https://github.com/deadc0de6/dotdrop/wiki/installation).

 Dotdrop is also available on